 If I were doing a 4×4 tent these days, I’d probably hang four 100 watt quantum boards.
 There are also “large” versions of the quantum boards available which can cover larger areas.

 However, if you’re interested in going down the path of DIY lighting, there’s a lot of good knowledge out there.
-I had a lot of fun learning about the technology and it wasn’t terribly expensive done DIY.
+I had a lot of fun learning about the technology and it wasn’t terribly expensive when done DIY.

 It’s a worthy pursuit if you’re the maker type.